 First, use RegexBuddy to define a regex or retrieve a regexp saved in a RegexBuddy library.
 Rely on RegexBuddy's clear regex analysis, which is constantly updated as you build the pattern, rather than dealing with the cryptic regex syntax on your own.
 Detailed help on that syntax is always only a click away.

-If you copied a regex written for another flavor of regular expressions, simply paste it into RegexBuddy, and select the original regex flavor.
-RegexBuddy will then automatically convert it to the POSIX BRE or ERE regex flavor when you generate a source code snippet for a POSIX-compliant tool or language.
+If you copied a regex written for another flavor of regular expressions, simply paste it into RegexBuddy, select the original flavor, and then convert the regex to POSIX BRE or ERE.

 If you created a new regular expression, test and debug it in RegexBuddy before using it in your source code.
 Test each regex in RegexBuddy's safe sandbox without risking precious data.
 Quickly apply the regex to a wide variety of input and sample data, without having to produce that input through your script.

 Finally, let RegexBuddy generate a source code snippet that you can copy and paste directly into whichever tool or code editor you use.
 Just choose what you want to use the regex for, and a fully functional code snippet is ready.
 You can change the names of variables and parameters to suit your naming style or the current situation, which RegexBuddy automatically remembers.

 Let RegexBuddy Make Regex Easy for You

 |POSIX basic regular expressions|